mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *upper classes are a nation's past; the middle class is its future.*
+> *i threw my cup away when i saw a child drinking from his hands at the trough.*

 </div>
 <!-- quote-end -->